Classification of abelian Schur groups I: -rings over

 \begin{proof} Let $n=pq$.
-Observe that the subgroup of $G$ of order~$4p$ or the subgroup of $G$ of order~$4q$ is not an $\mathcal{A}$-subgroup because otherwise $H$ is an $\mathcal{A}$-subgroup as an intersection of these subgroups which contradicts to the assumption of the proposition.
+Observe that the subgroup of $G$ of order~$4p$ or the subgroup of $G$ of order~$4q$ is not an $\mathcal{A}$-subgroup because otherwise $H$ is an intersection of $\mathcal{A}$-subgroups which contradicts to the supposition of the proposition.
 Without loss of generality, we may assume that the subgroup of $G$ of order~$4q$ is not an $\mathcal{A}$-subgroup.
 Then

 where $H_1$ is a maximal $\mathcal{A}$-subgroup whose order is not divisible by~$p$.